5 Reasons Your Body Battery Says You’re Running Low

 2. Inadequate sleep.
 A good night’s sleep is your best opportunity to recharge your Body Battery to near max capacity.
 There is a huge difference between 90 or 60 in the morning.
 It’s noticeable as you go through your day.
 Improving your bedtime routines and making decisions that promote good sleep can have an enormous impact on your Body Battery.

-So exercise drains your Body Battery temporarily, but regular exercise in the right amounts will bear fruit and extend your battery life in the long run
+So exercise drains your Body Battery temporarily, but regular exercise in the right amounts will bear fruit and extend your battery life in the long run.

 4. You drink alcohol.
 Alcohol is a huge stressor for your body.
 The stress of metabolizing alcohol drains your Body Battery faster and degrades the restorative quality of sleep, which means slower recharging.
 One recent study show that even a single drink can have a negative impact on the restorative quality of sleep (Pietilä et al., 2018).
 Skipping a nightcap is a simple way to improve your ability to recharge during the night.

 5. You are unique.
-There is a degree of individual variation in how we deal with stress and the types of activities and situations we find strenuous.
+There is a degree of individual variation in how our body deals with stress and the types of activities and situations we find strenuous.
 After a similar workday, one person’s Body Battery might be near the bottom, while another’s is still half full.
 Similarly, driving a car can be a huge stressor for one person, resulting in a drop in Body Battery levels, but for someone else it might be a relaxing moment that produces a little boost in their levels.

 Body Battery™ provides insight into your own coping abilities, helps put stress and recovery into context, and facilitates better sleep, work and training decisions.